MayyaraHY/gomycode-etl-graph-dashboard/README.md

 ### ✅ What are your Cypher and SQL queries solving?

-The following key insights are solved using Cypher queries:
-- Q1: List all sessions attended by the student named “Alice”
+- **Listing Sessions**: Retrieve all sessions attended by a specific student.
-- Q2: Find the top 3 students with the most attended sessions
+- **Top Students**: Identify the top students with the highest number of attended sessions.
-- Q3: Count how many students attended each session
+- **Session Attendance**: Count the number of students who attended each session.
-- Q4: For each module, count unique students who attended at least one session
+- **Module Attendance**: Determine the number of unique students who attended at least one session for each module.
-- Q5: List students who have never attended any session
+- **Non-Attending Students**: Find students who have never attended any session.

-These queries help answer core questions about engagement, participation, and learning behavior.
+These queries demonstrate common data analysis and helpanswer core questions about engagement, participation, and learning behavior.

 ---

 ### ✅ Assumptions, Challenges & Design Decisions

 **Assumptions:**
+- The data provided in the CSV files is clean, consistent, and accurately represents the entities and relationships in the graph model
 - attendance is missing the time frame
 - instructor is an attribute in session where I believe it should be in another seperate table same for module